 - Earthdog Trials (Small Terriers and Dachshunds)

-- Herding Tests and Trials ( Herding Breeds, Rottweilers and Samoyeds)
+- Herding Tests and Trials (Herding Breeds and eligible breeds)

-- Hunt Tests (Most Sporting Breeds and Standard Poodles)
+- Hunt Tests (Most Sporting Breeds, Standard Poodles and Airedale Terrier)

 - Junior Showmanship (All Breeds)